Petrov classification of analogue spacetimes: Introduction

 A pioneering idea of Unruh more than four decades ago \cite{unruh}, with an early precursor by Trautman \cite{Trautman}, created what is now termed {\em analogue gravity} \cite{BLV}: In an inviscid irrotational barotropic fluid, a linearized sound perturbation propagates like a massless minimally coupled Klein-Gordon field in an effective spacetime.
 The corresponding acoustic spacetime metric is determined by the background flow as a solution of the fluid equations under the influence of some external potential, with possibly also an additionally engineered equation of state, which can be created in the lab.
 Considering the nonrelativistic fluid equations \cite{Landau1987Fluid} in a Newtonian inertial frame, Unruh demonstrated theoretically that an acoustic spacetime mimicking a black hole spacetime with an event horizon can be designed by a background flow speed which exceeds the speed of sound of the medium at some radius, for a spherically symmetric steady state flow.
 The quantization of the linearized perturbation then yields an experimentally detectable Hawking radiation from such a ``dumb'' (or sonic) black hole.
 The resulting possibility of an experimental verification of quantum field theories in {\em fixed} curved spacetime backgrounds (that is, as described by the background field method) is an enticing prospect.
 As a result, with recent advances in experimental capabilities in particular for quantum gases, the Hawking radiation effect for sonic black holes \cite{PhysRevLett.105.240401} has been observed in a Bose-Einstein Condensate \cite{Munoz,Steinhauer2021}, with further intriguing prospects of an interplay of theory and experiment opening up also, e.g., in the context of quantum cosmology \cite{Grisha,Fedichev,Schuetzhold,unruh2007quantum,PhysRevLett.118.130404,Chin,Eckel,Viermann}.

 In what follows, we probe deeper into the classification of analogue gravity spacetimes, by investigating the algebraic properties of the Weyl tensor \cite{Weyl}, via the Petrov classification, which has been first laid down in Ref.~\cite{petrovRussian} (an English translation is found in \cite{Petrov2000}, also see the monograph \cite{petrovbook}).
 This method has also been referred to as Petrov-Penrose or Petrov-Pirani-Penrose classification due to the important contributions made in Refs.~\cite{Pirani1957,npf,Penrose1986}.
 One major motivation of using this classification scheme in the present analogue context is the possibility of an invariant characterization of a given spacetime by means of its conformal curvature structure.
-This, then, indicates the degree to which analogue and Einsteinian spacetimes can be similarly classified with respect to their conformal structure, which is an aspect separate from the (very different) dynamical origin of the spacetimes. {This places further emphasis on the importance of differentiating essentially kinematical from dynamical aspects of a curved spacetime.
-The latter distinction of kinematical versus dynamical is salient also, e.g., for properly formulating the requirements to observe Hawking radiation and black hole entropy, respectively \cite{VisserPRL1998}.}
+This, then, indicates the degree to which analogue and Einsteinian spacetimes can be similarly classified with respect to their conformal structure, which is an aspect separate from the (very different) dynamical origin of the spacetimes. {Thus the Petrov classification of a given spacetime metric, which is kinematical in nature,} places further emphasis on the importance of differentiating essentially kinematical from dynamical aspects of a curved spacetime.
+The latter distinction of kinematical versus dynamical is salient also, e.g., for properly formulating the requirements to observe Hawking radiation and black hole entropy, respectively \cite{VisserPRL1998}.